Air Fryer Recipe

 Method

-- Wash and peel the carrots and parsnips, then cut them into evenly sized strips.
+- Wash and peel the carrots and parsnips, then slice them into evenly sized strips.

-- In a large mixing bowl, toss the strips with olive oil, salt, pepper, garlic powder, and paprika.
+- Tip the strips into a large mixing bowl and toss with olive oil, salt, pepper, garlic powder, and paprika.

 - Preheat the air fryer to 200°C (392°F).